anthonyharrison/lib4sbom/README.md

 case the value of the attribute is returned as a List.

 get_name()
-Returns the name of the SBOM File object or None if the 'name' attribute does not exist within the instance of the SBOMPackage object.
+Returns the name of the SBOMPackage object or None if the 'name' attribute does not exist within the instance of the SBOMPackage object.

 get_value(attribute)
 Returns the value of the attribute.
 A default value is returned if the attribute does not exist within the instance of the SBOMPackage object.

-Utility Methods
+get_purl()
+Returns the PURL identifier as a string for the package or None if no PURL element is defined.

+get_cpe()
+Returns the CPE identifier as a string for the package or None if no CPE element is defined.

+**_Utility Methods_**

 initialise() Reinitialises a SBOMPackage Object.
 All data associated with the object is deleted.